 Any room looks better with a bit of greenery but make it man cave approved by being a bit creative with the choice of a planter.

 Don’t forget the details.
 Whether your man cave is car, sports or music-themed each little element of your man cave can still show off your personality.
 Every man cave can use somewhere to store everyone’s keys when they visit.
 You can easily create a key holder/steward out of old junk.

 If you’re a keen angler, you might like to make a feature out of your equipment, by storing them in a visually pleasing manner.

 There needs to be some sort of sign that this is your zone.
 So the rest of the tribe doesn’t mistake it for a rumpus room (understandable, given the many similarities and time-wasting temptations).
 They can have their playroom elsewhere; this is your man cave.

 Vintage style signs add to the character of a man cave and give it a little touch of added humour.

 If you don’t have enough room indoors, perhaps you have some space outdoors which you use for your backyard man cave.

-If you think this is the idea for you, take a look at how to get more from your backyard with these patio ideas so that you can makeover your backyard and turn it into an awesome space for all of the family.
+If you think this is the idea for you, take a look at how to get more from your backyard with these patio ideas.
+Makeover your backyard and turn it into an awesome space for all of the family.

 Get a professional to help you out

-Finally, if you decide you’ll need remodelling or fit-out work to achieve your dream man cave ideas, but don’t have much building and construction experience yourself, find a local handyman to help you.
+Finally, so you’ve decided you’ll need remodelling or fit-out work to achieve your dream man cave ideas.
+But don’t have much building and construction experience yourself?
+Find a local handyman to help you.